Sammy-CK/phase-1-week-3-code-challenge-Flatdango-Flatiron-Movie-Theater/README.md

 ## Alternative One
 Use Github pages to check out website and perform operations from there.

+This will allow access to basic deliverables only as Github pages json server does not allow PATCH and DELETE rquests.
+If you would like to access the extra bonus challenges:
+Use alternative two

 ## Alternative Two
 ### Installation
 To use this repo on your machine requires some simple steps